-SaaS eCommerce companies can be like Shopify, Easyship, Channeladvisor, Lingble, etc. Basically it’s a solution for eCommerce sellers, where sellers buy it for facilitating the business operation.
-Meanwhile sellers need to plug the SaaS cost into their financial module, to see the ROI.
-So the question is how to evaluate your value propositions to different sectors, clients and products.
+SaaS eCommerce companies can be like Shopify, Easyship, Channeladvisor, Lingble, etc. Basically, it’s a solution for eCommerce sellers, where sellers buy it for facilitating business operations.
+Meanwhile, sellers need to plug the SaaS cost into their financial module, to see the ROI.
+So the question is how to evaluate your value propositions to different sectors, clients, and products.

 In this article, I would walk you through why the value proposition calculator is critical.
 And I try to show how to build a module that fits your B2B SaaS eCommerce solution.
-By the end this piece, you can learn what ingredients are needed to create a SaaS eCommerce value proposition calculator, and how to build.
+By the end of this piece, you can learn what ingredients are needed to create a SaaS eCommerce value proposition calculator, and how to build it.

 - What’s a SaaS eCommerce value proposition?